Inda (novel)

-Inda is the first installment in a quartet of books which act as an historical prequel to Sherwood Smith's other books set in Sartorias-deles, the world which she has been "writing about since [she] was eight years old,".
-Indas story takes place in the southern hemisphere of this planet.Indas sequel, The Fox, came out on August 7, 2007.
+Inda is a fantasy novel by Sherwood Smith, published in 2006.
+It is the first installment in a quartet of books which act as an historical prequel to Smith's other books set in Sartorias-deles, the world which she has been "writing about since [she] was eight years old".
+Indas story takes place in the southern hemisphere of this planet.

+A sequel to Inda, titled The Fox, was published on August 7, 2007.

 Overview

+The country of Marlova has very strong traditions about the children of noble families; the daughters of a noble house are responsible for the defence of the building and its inhabitants, and the second son is required to serve as Shield-Arm to the heir.

 Indevan-Dal "Inda" Algara-Vayir is the younger son of a Marlovan prince.
 He is sent to the Academy to learn the art of war, the highest art of his warrior country.